davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

+Ah, a beautiful sight to behold.
+So, we're good, right?

+Right?

+## Split-Brain

-Seems to work!
-Now let's try a different kind of fault.
+Let's try a different kind of fault.
 Wind back the clock to the point where every node was healthy and node $1$ was the leader:

 DIAGRAM copied from before